jinyoung/aime/README.md

 ```

+The process begins with importing a customized `langobject` module, which presumably enhances the `Writer` class with additional capabilities, such as AI-driven content generation.
+Upon the window's load event, the `writeLongStory` method is invoked with a specific topic and language, initiating the streaming of the story content to the webpage.

+This example demonstrates a dynamic and interactive way of presenting content, where the story is generated and displayed in real-time, providing an engaging user experience.

 #### Orchestration and Memory
 This example illustrates direct orchestration where a Director class orchestrates the workflow between a Writer class, which generates a joke, and a WebPageEditor class, which creates an HTML page based on the joke.
 The Director class directly manages the interaction between these two classes.